There is a verdict. But did Oscar Pistorius get a fair trial? Tonight at 10 ET/PT, see all of the key testimony again. CNN Spotlight: Oscar Pistorius

 Sentencing will come after more legal argument

-A judge found Oscar Pistorius guilty Friday of culpable homicide, which is akin to negligent killing.
+A judge found Oscar Pistorius guilty Friday of culpable homicide, the South African term for unintentionally, but unlawfully, killing a person.
+It’s akin to negligent killing.

 A day before the verdict, Judge Thokozile Masipa cleared him of murder in the killing of his girlfriend, Reeva Steenkamp.